KoslickiLab/YACHT/use_case_examples/use-case-examples.md

+Advantages of using YACHT is that you can analyze from fasta or fastq files.

 # Biological Application

 Does YACHT provide qunatitative data?

 How sensitive is Yacht in detecting viruses?

 Could we use YACHT to identify the amount of host DNA?

 Is sequencing depth an issue for YACHT?

 Can YACHT be used to identify the amount of contamination that there is in a sample?

 ## Contamination Detection